 I also look at non-technology aspects, like budget, product features, the product roadmap and current business contracts.

 To learn about the roster, I like to do one-on-one meetings, including many skip level meetings.
-I don’t keep doing them with everyone, but in the first 100 days, you need to get to know the people.
-It’s a great way to evaluate if they're good talent, to understand their motivations and what makes them tick.
+I don’t keep doing them with everyone in engineering, but in the first 100 days, you need to get to know the people.
+It’s a great way to evaluate how talented they are, to understand their motivations and what makes them tick.

 Culture can be a problem in organizations.
 Once I was brought in to fix the engineering culture of a company.
 You have to dive deep and find what’s broken.
 The problem could be the people or the system.